trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 ### List of corner nodes

 Next, prefaced with `*NODE`, comes a list of the physical `(x,y,z)` coordinates of all the corners.
-The first integer in the list of the corner nodes provides the node id number.
+The first integer in the list of the corners provides its id number.
-Thus, for the two-dimensional example mesh this block of corner node information is
+Thus, for the two-dimensional example mesh this block of corner information is
 ```
 *NODE
 1, 1.0, -1.0, 0.0